thingsboard/thingsboard.github.io/docs/mqtt-broker/subscription.md

           <td>99.99%</td>
           <td>99.99%</td>
           <td>99.99%</td>
-          <td>An Uptime SLA represents the percentage of time a service is expected to be fully operational and accessible</td>
+          <td>Represents the percentage of time a broker is expected to be fully operational and accessible</td>
       </tr>
   </tbody>
 </table>